Shrimp Chow Mein Noodles

 Pro Tips By Neha

-To make the cooking process quicker, prepare the veggies while the noodles are cooking.
+To make cooking quicker, prepare the veggies while the noodles cook.

-Start to make the chow mein only when all the ingredients are ready and lined up near the stove.
-You need to quickly toss the ingredients over high heat to get the best flavor.
+It would help to start making the chow mein only when all the ingredients are ready and near the stove.
+You must quickly toss the ingredients over high heat for the best flavor.

 Stir-fry the ingredients in small batches to maintain their texture and prevent overcrowding in the pan.
 Overcrowding can lead to steaming rather than stir-frying, resulting in soggy vegetables.

-Use high heat throughout the cooking process to ensure that the ingredients are cooked quickly, maintaining their crispness and retaining their vibrant colors.
+Use high heat throughout the cooking process to ensure the ingredients are cooked quickly, maintaining their crispness and vibrant colors.

-Use a pair of long chopsticks, large spoons, or tongs to toss and mix the ingredients together.
+Use a pair of long chopsticks, large spoons, or tongs to toss and mix the ingredients.
 This ensures that the sauce is evenly distributed and coats all the components.

 Increase the quantity of veggies to make this dish healthier.